Suicide Info

 When someone we love dies by suicide, the grieving process can be more complex and even more difficult to resolve.
 Some natural responses to bereavement by suicide include confusion, guilt and shame and isolation.

-If you have been affected by suicide please read this page ‘After a Suicide’.
+If you have been affected by suicide please read the SAMH ‘After a Suicide PDF’.

 This booklet will help you with the practical issues that need to be faced after a suicide, it talks about some of the emotions that you might be experiencing, and suggests some places where you can get help.